Loki-Astari/geeky-nextjs/content/posts/ControlFlow.md

 */
 ```

-If the expression you use in &lt;Condition&gt; does not actually result in a bool value the compiler will insert a conversion that will result in a bool (true/false) value.
-If no conversion is possible it results in a compile time error.
+If the expression you use in &lt;Condition&gt; does not result in a bool value, the compiler will insert a conversion that will result in a bool (true/false) value.
+If no conversion is possible, it results in a compile-time error.

-Type conversion
+#### Type conversion
 ```
 /*
 | Type             | false      | true            | Notes                                               |